Ajay Barsatilal Shahu

 In some cases, vitamin deficiencies occur even with adequate intake:

-• Chronic Illnesses: Metabolic conditions like diabetes and thyroid disorders can increase the body’s demand for certain vitamins, including B12 and magnesium.
+• Chronic Illnesses: Conditions like diabetes and thyroid disorders increase demand for certain vitamins, including B12 and D

-• Medication-Induced Deficiencies: Long-term use of medications such as metformin or acid-reducing drugs is associated with reduced absorption of Vitamin B12 and iron, increasing deficiency risk over time.
+• Medication-Induced Deficiencies: Long-term use of medications such as metformin or acid-reducing drugs is associated with reduced absorption of Vitamin B12, increasing deficiency risk over time

 Vitamin Deficiency Symptoms: From Mild Warning Signs to Severe Health Risks